Israel – Palestine Conflict: History, Timeline, Cause and Everything to Know

 How Israel became a country?

-The walled plateau is also the holiest site for Jews, who refer to it as the Temple Mount because it was the location of biblical temples.
-Romans destroyed the Second Temple in 70 A.D., with only the Western Wall remaining.
-The mosques were built centuries later.
-The Western Wall, also known as the Wailing Wall, is the holiest site where Jews can pray, said NBCB.
+Because it was the site of biblical temples, the walled plateau is also the holiest place for Jews, who refer to it as the Temple Mount.
+In 70 A.D., the Romans destroyed the Second Temple, leaving only the Western Wall standing.
+Centuries later, the mosques were constructed.
+According to NBCB, the Western Wall, also referred to as the Wailing Wall, is the most sacred place for Jews to pray.

 Timeline of major events

-The roots of the conflict and mistrust are deep and complex, often predating the establishment of the state of Israel in 1948.
-The past seven decades have witnessed war, uprisings, and, at times, glimmers of hope for compromise.
+The conflict and mistrust have long-standing, complicated roots that frequently predate the creation of the state of Israel in 1948.
+Over the past seven decades, there have been wars, uprisings, and, occasionally, glimmerings of hope for a resolution.

-October 1973: A coalition of Arab nations, led by Egypt and Syria, launch a surprise attack on Israel.
-The Arab forces initially gained ground but were driven back by an Israeli counteroffensive aided by supplies from allies, including the United States.
+October 1973: Egypt and Syria are the leaders of a coalition of Arab countries that launch an unexpected attack on Israel.
+Arab forces initially made progress, but an Israeli counteroffensive supported by supplies from allies, including the United States, drove them back.

 December 1987: A Palestinian uprising, or intifada, brings clashes and protests in the West Bank, Gaza, and Israel.
 Unrest continues for years, with many killed or injured on both sides.